awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-update-event.md

 1. On the calendar entry's details page, choose **Events**\.

 1. In the calendar page, choose the event that you want to edit\.
 Use the buttons on the upper left to move back or forward one year, or back or forward one month\.
-Change the time zone, if required, by choosing the correct time zone from the drop\-down list\.
+Change the time zone, if required, by choosing the correct time zone from the dropdown list\.

 1. In **Event details**, you can change the **Description** text\.
 You cannot edit the name of the event\.